SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 This will increase the reward for raiding, however add risk also, causing players to make decisions mid raid as to whether it is worth it or not.

+ 5. (5)[Unconfirmed] TV display ->
+Just a nice small feature to make TW feel alive.
+All the televisions in the game at the moment are off, killing the vibe of the world of HK.
+Small loops of different displays (news, weather, random scenes and even pictures) would help to liven and enrich the general experience.
+Perhaps in the future even adding in live news of a friend or player raiding/escaping the police would be possible.

 - *Racket Tech Tree:*
 -